 As a new wave of violence against the Rohingya emerges, our work with refugees is more crucial than ever.

-Since their government passed the 1982 Citizenship Act, the Rohingya people have been denied access to citizenship and subjected to grave human rights abuses at the hands of the authorities and local population in Burma.
+Since their government passed the 1982 Citizenship Act, the Rohingya people have been denied access to citizenship and subjected to grave human rights abuses at the hands of the authorities and local population in Myanmar.

 To escape this treatment, they make perilous journeys at sea or flee across the borders, often to countries that are already impoverished and over populated.
-Bangladesh is now hosting around 400,000 Rohingya people and despite the recent surge of violence in Burma, are currently turning them away.
+Bangladesh is now hosting around 400,000 Rohingya people and despite the recent surge of violence in Myanmar, are currently turning them away.

-In the last month there has been an additional surge of violence against the Rohingya in Burma, and a UN official has stated that the agenda fuelling it is ethnic cleansing.
+In the last month there has been an additional surge of violence against the Rohingya in Myanmar, and a UN official has stated that the agenda fuelling it is ethnic cleansing.
 Some 30,000 Rohingya have fled their homes in the last month and an analysis of satellite images by Human Rights Watch has shown that hundreds of buildings in Rohingya villages have been razed.
 Claims of gang rape, torture and murder are adding to the crimes against humanity endured by this people group.

 Conditions for those that have made it across the border are poor and children have no opportunity for education.
 Official refugee camps are at capacity, overspilling into illegal makeshift camps.
 Movement is restricted and refugees have no permission to work outside the camps.
 They are often subject to attacks and persecution from locals who resent the refugee community.